Storm Lake, Iowa

 Storm Lake is a city in and the county seat of Buena Vista County, Iowa, United States.
 The population was 11,269 in the 2020 census, an increase from 10,076 in the 2000 census.
-Buena Vista University, a private university, is located in Storm Lake.
+It has one of the only cities in Iowa with a non-white majority population.

-Located along the northern shore of Storm Lake, the city is home to King's Pointe Waterpark Resort, the Living Heritage Tree Museum, and the Santa's Castle holiday attraction.
-It is the principal city of the Storm Lake micropolitan area.
+Located along the northern shore of Storm Lake, the city is home to King's Pointe Waterpark Resort, the Living Heritage Tree Museum, the Santa's Castle holiday attraction, and Buena Vista University, a private university.
+Housing a large Tyson Foods meatpacking plant, the town is responsible for some 3.5% of pork production in the United States.

 History

 Storm Lake's first European settler, Abner Bell, arrived in 1856, and the city was officially incorporated in 1873.
 Though early settlers found no natives permanently occupying the land, the area around the lake was likely used for fishing and hunting by tribes traveling from the north.
 Centuries prior to European colonization, the area was home to the Mill Creek indigenous culture.
 Railroad magnate John Insley Blair platted out land in Storm Lake in the 1870s.
 During the same decade, the Illinois Central Railroad was constructed through the town.

 The city of Storm Lake is named for the lake where it is said a trapper experienced a severe storm.
 An alternate story claims the lake took its name after two star-crossed lovers from opposed Native American bands paddled out for a secret rendezvous, only to be drowned as a sudden storm blew in.

 The 1920s and 1930s saw economic and industrial growth, with the town remaining relatively unaffected by the Great Depression.
 During the 1940s, a prisoner-of-war camp was temporarily established in Storm Lake.
 In 1956, the main building of the Buena Vista University campus burned down.
 The central brick archway was salvaged and remains standing.